TehTux/jh_captcha/Documentation/Index.rst

 		en

 	:Description:
-		With this extension you can use "No CAPTCHA reCAPTCHA" from Google in your own TYPO3 extensions as spam protection.
+		With this extension you can use reCAPTCHA v2.0 from Google in your own TYPO3 extensions as spam protection.
 Moreover, this extension can be easily used in powermail forms.

 	:Copyright:
 		2015